-Cybercriminals have taken advantage of COVID-19 related disruptions (remote work, instability) to stage attacks on small and large business entities worldwide.
+A 2019 Deloitte Touche survey found that financial institutions in Kenya, Rwanda, Uganda, Tanzania, and Zambia had registered losses of up to $245 million due to cyber fraud, a high sum for countries without highly developed banking systems.
+Cybercriminals have taken advantage of COVID-19 related disruptions (remote work, instability) to stage attacks on small and large business entities all over the world.
 A survey commissioned by Liquid Telecom in August 2020 revealed that 57 percent of network managers in Africa reported a spike in cyber threats as the continent struggled with the COVID-19 pandemic.

 - Set up tracking, detecting, and taking down the fake news on all platforms.
 Detecting the misinformation and synthetic media (deep fakes, synthetic images, voices).

 - Improving counter-messaging and automated fact-checking.

 - Map existing national and regional data privacy and protection (policies, regulations, promotion, and enforcement mechanism) in relation to e-trade, digital industry, e-business, digital entrepreneurship, e-business registration, e-investment, and e-service providers across Africa, and identify points of alignment and divergence (Smart Africa Senegal Flagship).
 Conclusions for best practices.

 - Protecting personal data.
 Anonymization of personal data that is used for tracking people’s trajectories or monitoring health.

 - Fights against cyber attacks and malware targeted against corporate organizations.

 - Contingency plans in place to boost the organization’s cyber resilience.

 - Monitoring and defending national networks to make African countries less vulnerable to cyberespionage and cyberterroris.